awsdocs/aws-freertos-docs/doc_source/portingguide/tls-certkey-setup.md

    41 6d 61 7a 6f 6e 20 57 65 62 20 53 65 72 76 69 63 65 73
    ```

-   This sequence, translated to plaintext, reads "Amazon Web Services\."
+   This sequence, translated to plain text, reads "Amazon Web Services\."

-1. Change the `53` to `43`, so that the sequence becomes "Amazon Web Cervices" in plaintext, and save the file\.
+1. Change the `53` to `43`, so that the sequence becomes "Amazon Web Cervices" in plain text, and save the file\.

    In the Windows Certificate Manager, the certificate properties now appear as follows:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/portingguide/images/certificate2.png)